coveooss/terragrunt/README.md

   optional_var_files     = []            # Optional, same as required_var_files but does not report error if the file does not exist env_vars               = {}            # optional, define environment variables only available during hook execution nester_under           = []            # Optional, define variables under a specific object
-  output_variables_files = ""            # Optional, local file name used to save the imported variables defined in the block os                     = [list of os]  # Optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows disabled               = false         # Optional, provide a mechanism to temporary disable the import variables block flatten_levels         = -1            # Optional, indicates the level used to flatten variables defined as hierarchical blocks, -1 = flatten all
+  os                     = [list of os]  # Optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows disabled               = false         # Optional, provide a mechanism to temporary disable the import variables block }
-                                          # Flattened variables such as a.b.c becomes a_b_c
-}
 ```